Skip to main content

 Managing access and roles within a company account is simple.
 Please note, at least one manager is required for administrative purposes.

-Having more than one account manager is recommended so members can access one when the other is unavailable.
+Having more than one account manager is recommended,

 After members have joined the account, managers have the ability to change their roles or remove them as a member.
 Just click on the member in the member's list to see the configuration options.